Which is grammatically correct this is us or this is we?

 When you check the sentence for correct grammar, you need to analyze the relationship between each word, the clauses, the punctuation used, and how the structure of the sentence comes together.
 It takes not just time and effort but a level of knowledge that people often don’t have.
 Of course, you can try to check the word choice using different

-READ ALSO: How do you survive a food famine?
+READ ALSO: How do you tell if a woman is scamming you?

 What are the rules for building a grammatically correct sentence?